Iskandar-S/mern_bank_frontend/README.md

-# The Full Stack MERN App - Frontend
+# MERN Bank App - Frontend
 ***
 ## About
 This Full Stack MERN App is part of Per Scholas final project.
 This repo is for the frontend part of the app.
 Check out backend repo for this app [here](https://github.com/Iskandar-S/mern_bank_backend).